 We split off from the pack and Ursula, Wolfie and I spent a morning hiking through the San Jose del Cabo Estuary, a huge area of saltwater marsh that is home to thousands of native plant and animal species.
 Ranchers had cows grazing amongst the palm trees on one side of the path for a while, which did not escape the ironic eye of your former Midwestern Gringo.
 This was a beautiful spot, but is possibly stated for development.
 We saw perhaps 6 other people enjoying the park while we were there so it’s uncertain if our species at least will miss it.

-I enjoyed some fantastic seafood during this leg of the trip.
-Particularly at Herraderas near the Centro (any restaurant is that much better with a palapa roof) and Tacos Claros, also near the Centro, and THE BEST place for all kinds of seafood tacos (including scallops, shrimp, oysters, pulpo and just about anything else that swims in the sea and tastes good).
-After three locals had let me know it was their favorite, we needed no further convincing and munched out.
-Conveniently, there is a clean, well-maintained playground (a rare thing in Mexico, as many playgrounds are rusty and in disrepair) with sand attached to the restaurant, so we enjoyed our Pacificos and Tacos in peace while Wolf and Siena played happily with some of the local kids.
+We enjoyed some fantastic seafood during this leg of the trip.
+Particularly at Herraderas near the Centro and Tacos Claros in San Jose del Cabo.
+Tacos Claros offers a variety of seafood tacos, including scallops, shrimp, oysters, pulpo and just about anything else that swims in the sea and tastes good.
+There is a clean, well-maintained playground as well so we could enjoy our lunch and Pacificos while the kiddos played happily with some of the local kids.

 PART 3: HIGHWAY 1 TO LA PAZ

 Parting ways with Jen, Greg and Siena who were headed back to San Diego after 9 days, we loaded up the trusty Jeep Liberty with our luggage and pointed north to the Baja Sur state capital of La Paz, where we would spend another week before heading home ourselves.